bryantt23/job-application-proj/README.md

 3. Copy the contents of `openUrls.js` and paste it into the console.
 4. Run the script by pressing Enter.
 5. The script will prompt you to select `companyDataOutputWithUrls.json`.
-6. After selecting the file, the script will open each job application URL in a new tab and mark them as visited for you to apply using browser extensions.
+6. After selecting the file, the script will open each job application URL in a new tab, mark them as visited, and create a new file `companyDataOutputWithVisits.json`.

 ## Notes